Course text books

 - Hudson, Lynda More Scripts and Strategies in Hypnotherapy Crown House Publishing, Wales

-- Jaloba, Ann. (editor) The Hypnotherapy Handbook Helping Handbooks, Yorks.
+- Anthology (2014) The Hypnotherapy Handbook Helping Handbooks, Yorks.

-a variety of chapters by different authors (including our own Debbie Waller) on how to deal with many common issues you'll meet as a hypnotherapist along with marketing and self-care advice
+A variety of chapters by different authors (including our own Debbie Waller) on how to deal with many common issues you'll meet as a hypnotherapist along with marketing and self-care advice.
+Most relevant for Practitioner level students.

 Section C. Building your library

-If you want to build your library further we suggest you invest in one or two of these.
+If you want to build your library further here are our recommendations to get you started.
 However, it's a good idea to wait till you've covered the relevant areas of your training before deciding which ones you want.
 Some are quite specialist and will be of no use unless you decide to work in that area.

 The tutor's copies will be available to view during our course, giving you a chance to browse through them before you decide which ones you wish to add to your own collection.
 We've also included brief notes to help you choose the titles of most interest to you.